Airmail/Airmail_Public/README.md

 - Try to reproduce your bug using a recent version of the software,

 **Has someone else already reported the issue?**
-- Please quick check if the issue is already been tracked.
+- Please quick check if the issue is already being tracked.

 Thank you very much